 - Transitional change – These changes come about when there is a problem with a company existing in its current state, and the solution is to move away from how it was running before and enter a new state.
 Examples of this include mergers, acquisitions, and automation.

 - Transformational change – When people fear a change in the workplace, they typically think of transformational change.
-This type of change radically and fundamentally alters the culture, core values, and operations of an organization.
-When not handled in a quick and strategic manner, these can erupt into a host of inefficiencies that drastically impacts a company’s trajectory and its workplace environment.
+This type of change radically and fundamentally alters the culture, core values, and operations of an organization, and is often met with employee resistance.
+When not handled in a quick and strategic manner, these can erupt into a host of inefficiencies that drastically impacts a company's trajectory and its workplace environment.
 An example of transformational change would be a massive round of layoffs due to company restructuring.

 Examples of Change in the Workplace